leslie-alldridge/slackbot-motivation/README.md

 ## Quotes to add after proofreading

-Life’s not a game meant to be played by others rules

-A man without a smiling face must not open a shop

-You are what you speak

-Motivation gets you going but dedication keeps you going

-Ones actions are the window to ones valuers

-Be thankful for who you are today, while working hard for who you want to be tomorrow

-The world is changed by your example not by your opinion

 Even a dead fish can float down stream, it takes a live one to go in the opposite direction